Tanay7/Spacecraft-Telemetry/Spacecraft Telemetry Transmitter/Readme v12.md

         * Build & Encode Packet: Call `buildTelemetryPacket()`:
             1. Populate the `CCSDSPacket` struct (`tmPacket`) with the latest sensor data, timestamp (`millis()`), packet counter, etc.
             2. Calculate the CRC-16 over the packet data (excluding the CRC field itself) and store it in `tmPacket.crc`.
-            3. Copy the `tmPacket` data (147 bytes) into the `encodedData` buffer (bytes 0-146).
-The rest of the data portion (bytes 147-222) acts as padding.
+            3. Copy the `tmPacket` data into the `encodedData` buffer (or handle data input directly via the `rs.Encode` method depending on its implementation).
-            4. Call `rs.Encode(encodedData)` to compute the 32 Reed-Solomon parity bytes based on the 223 data bytes and place them in `encodedData` (bytes 223-254).
+            4. Call `rs.Encode()` to compute the 32 Reed-Solomon parity bytes based on the 223-byte data block (payload + padding) and place them appropriately to form the final 255-byte encoded block in `encodedData`.
         * Start Next Transmission: Call `radio.startTransmit(encodedData, sizeof(encodedData))` to begin asynchronously transmitting the 255-byte RS-encoded block.
     * **Update Display (If Enabled):** Call `updateDisplay()` to potentially cycle to the next screen based on `defaultScreenDelay`.
 Call `drawDisplay()` to render the current screen's content using U8g2 page buffer mode.
     * **Process GPS Data:** Continuously check `SerialGPS.available()` and feed incoming bytes to `gps.encode()` for the TinyGPS++ library to parse NMEA sentences.